ShawnBeasleyOTRS/doc-itsm/content/itsm-core.rst

 ITSM Core
 =========

-This is the introduction of ITSM Core.
+This package adds new objects and basic functionalities needed for common features and processes of ITIL implementation.

 .. toctree::
    :maxdepth: 4